narajaon/minishell/README.md

 ## Usage

-After launching the program, you will see prompt appearing with the name of your cwd
+After launching the program, you will see a prompt appearing with the name of your cwd

 ![alt text](https://github.com/narajaon/minishell/blob/master/readme_pics/prompt.png)